- Beatle Music

 “Yes, I can see that Brett, so let me put it to you another way,” the Beatle returns.

-“By aiming my engines in the axes that you have done which I believe was at random, since I have put out all of this thrust and strapped to the planet as I am, you altered the orbit of the planet so that it is now two hundred thousand kilometers closer to the Sun, which should result in greater solar radiation for the plants to absorb and you have also increased the planet’s axial tilt by one half of a degree which will make the seasonal weather patterns more accentuated.
+“During the first of my engine tests, by aiming my engines in the axes that you have done which I believe was at random and since I have put out all of this thrust wile strapped to the planet as I was, you altered the orbit of Mars so that it is now two hundred thousand kilometers closer to the Sun, which should result in greater solar radiation for the plants to absorb, which will hasten the production of oxygen into the atmosphere.
+You have also increased the planet’s axial tilt by one half of a degree which will make the seasonal weather patterns more accentuated.
 Though most of you will not notice the differences, I will know.
 I strongly recommend you take this into consideration in future tests of my engines,” the Beatle continues.

 “That’s a really, really good answer, Beatle – I think,” Brett says.